NCI-HTAN-Jamborees/1.-Transcription-Program-Gradients/README.md

 ### Requirements for clustering_NMF.R
 - R version 4.0 or higher
 - Required libraries: `Seurat 5.1.0`, `Matrix 1.6-5`, `RcppML 0.3.7`, `ggplot2 3.5.1`, `dplyr 1.1.4`, `LSGI 0.1.0`, `hypeR 2.0.0`, `msigdbr 7.5.1`
+### Worksflow for run_over_representation_GO.R
+We load the gene lists of interest and run gene set over representation from GO
+- Input: The list of genes that you want to find the pathway
+- Output: The results of gene set enrichment analysis that has list of gene sets from GO and related outomes.
+- Required libraries: `clusterProfilen`, `parallel`, `data.table`, `org.Hs.eg.db`
 ## Usage
 1. Clone this repository and set the correct working directory.
 2. Ensure that all required libraries are installed.